← Back to Blog Data Deep Dives

 What you can do with it

-Collateral cuts use vehicle_make, vehicle_model_year, vehicle_value_amount, and loan_to_value_ratio.
+Collateral cuts use vehicleManufacturerName, vehicleModelYear, and vehicleValueAmount, plus LoanTape-derived LTV fields built from official SEC inputs.
 Used-vehicle loans above 120% LTV have a different loss profile than new-vehicle loans below 90%.
 You can verify it and segment on it.

 For cash flow verification: actual principal and interest collected at the loan level are reported each month.
 Sum by pool, reconcile against the 10-D distribution figures.
 When they don't match, the loan-level data tells you where to look.